Marco-Masera/comp_int_2022/final_p_exploration/README.md

 ## Training and validating
 Training the model made use of a tranining dataset, and the goal was to reduce the average squared differece between the extimated reward and the one provided by the dataset.
 After the learning phase, the function is then validated by computing the squared error on another partition of the original dataset that was not used during training.
 ## Training algorithm
-This part was done very experimentally.
+This part was done very experimentally, with many different tries.
+The general idea is to have a set of binary *features* that can be computed on the state to be evaluated, and a set of weights to multiply to each feature.
+A *feature* can be any arbitrary function computed on the state of the game or on part of it.

 The first try involved a GA where both the features and the weights used to compute the reward function were dinamically learned.
+The number of features was fixed (N) but the algorithm could change which boxes of the chessboard were included in each feature and what function the feature would use.
+The weights were contained in an NxN matrix, associating a weight to any pair of features that could activate together.
-This did not work as even after many generations the algorithm could get better results compared to a pure random guess.
+This did not work and after many generations the algorithm could get better results compared to a pure random guess.

-The second version involves a vector of binary, pre defined features to be computed on states, and a vector of corresponding weights that can be dinamically learned.
-The estimated reward is simply the product between them.
+The second version involves a vector of pre defined features, and the learning process would only change the vector of corresponding weights.
 The features are:
 * For each line in the chessboard:
 * * for each possible lengths of lines (0,1,2,3):